0x1eef/trip.rb/README.md

 the defaults.
 All events can be included by using `Trip.new('*') { ... }`.
 A full list of event names can be found in the [Trip::Event docs](https://0x1eef.github.io/x/trip.rb/Trip/Event.html).
-The following example listens for call and returns events from Ruby methods, and excludes methods implemented in C:
+The following example listens for call and return events from Ruby methods, and excludes methods implemented in C:

 ```ruby